8e7an/dotvim/NOTES.md

 `f{character}` Move cursor to the next <character> on the current line.

 `F{character}` Move cursor to the previous <character> on the current line.

+`ctrl+j` Insert line break when in insert mode.
+Hold to repeat for multiple lines.

+`ctrl+w` Delete the last word in insert mode.

+`ctrl+o` Enter a normal command when in	insert mode.
+Stay in insert mode when completed.

 `ctrl+f` Forward one screen.